What is a Recovery Startup Business for Employee Retention Credit?

 Even though the program officially concluded in 2021, business owners can still claim the ERC.
 To access this credit, you can complete Form 941 when filing your federal taxes.

 It’s worth noting that some businesses may be unaware of their eligibility for the credit.
-If you have received a PPP loan, you may still qualify for the ERC.
+You may still qualify for the ERC if you have received a PPP loan.

-However, if your PPP loan has been approved for forgiveness, you cannot claim the credit for employee wages that were paid using those funds.
-On the other hand, if your loan forgiveness application has been denied, you can utilize wages paid from the PPP loan to claim the ERC.
+However, if your PPP loan has been approved for forgiveness, you cannot claim the credit for employee wages paid using those funds.
+On the other hand, if your loan forgiveness application has been denied, you can utilize salaries paid from the PPP loan to claim the ERC.

 If you have already filed your taxes and later realize that you are eligible for the ERC, don’t worry.
 It is still possible to apply retroactively by completing the Adjusted Employer’s Quarterly Federal Tax Return (Form 941-X).